 Taxonomic Classification - The taxonomy of Sherman's short-tailed shrew has been debated in literature as a potential subspecies of Blarina brevicauda, Blarina carolinensis, or as a separate species, Blarina shermani (Benedict et al. 2006; Layne 1992).
 The type specimen was originally described as Blarina brevicauda shermani by Hamilton (1955), although later analysis re-classified Sherman's short-tailed shrew as a subspecies of Blarina carolinensis (McCay 2001).
 Recently, Benedict et al. (2006) compared Sherman's short-tailed shrew with the two other short-tailed shrews found in Florida, Blarina carolinensis carolinensis and Blarina carolinensis peninsulae.
-They found Sherman's short-tailed shrew to be significantly larger than either B. c. carolinensis or B. c. peninsulae in all analyzed measurements analyzed, the extent of the difference being of the same magnitude seen between other species within the genus Blarina.
+They found Sherman's short-tailed shrew to be significantly larger than either B. c. carolinensis or B. c. peninsulae in all analyzed measurements, the extent of the difference being of the same magnitude seen between other species within the genus Blarina.
 Furthermore, specimens of shermani appeared to be considerably smaller than those of B. brevicauda from Georgia, a result that suggested the population of Sherman's short-tailed shrews in southwestern Florida is not a relictual isolate of B. brevicauda.
 These results led Benedict et al. (2006) to designate Sherman's short-tailed shrew as a separate species, Blarina shermani.
-According to Benedict et al. (2006) this result should be confirmed with karyotypic and DNA sequencing information, datamethods which hashave reliably delineated the other Blarina species (Brant and Orti 2002; George et al. 1982).
-Until such confirmation, we recommend continuing to use the name Blarina carolinensis shermani.
+According to Benedict et al. (2006) this result should be confirmed with karyotypic and DNA sequencing information, methods which have reliably delineated the other Blarina species (Brant and Orti 2002; George et al. 1982).

-Life History - Sherman's short-tailed shrew is larger than other Blarina species in Florida, while the adult winter pelage is darker (than what?) and lacks any brownish coloration (Layne 1992).
-Use of the comparative (greater, lesser) requires a comparison.
+Life History - Sherman's short-tailed shrew is larger than other Blarina species in Florida, while the adult winter pelage is darker than other Blarina populations in Florida and lacks any brownish coloration (Layne 1992).